On The Quality Of Cryptocurrency Markets: Centralized Versus Decentralized Exchanges: CEX and DEX Markets

-We now discuss the main advantages and inconveniences of DEXs compared to order-book-based CEXs, which boil down to a user's trade-off between retaining control over funds and benefiting from LOB operational efficiency.
-Indeed, an important drawback of CEXs is that traders have to deposit their crypto assets into the exchange to trade.
-Deposits and withdrawals are costly, as they are associated with fees charged by the exchange, and gas costs required to submit the transaction to the blockchain.
+We now discuss the main advantages and inconveniences of DEXs compared to LOB-based CEXs, which revolve around the trade-off between retaining control over funds and benefiting from LOB operational efficiency.
+Indeed, an important drawback of CEXs is that traders have to deposit their crypto assets into the exchange.
+Withdrawals and deposits are costly.
+The former are subject to fees charged by the exchange, while the latter involve gas costs to submit the blockchain transaction.
 Further, to lower the risk of potential double-spending attacks, exchanges require several block confirmations (12 on Binance and 20 on Kraken) for deposits to be accepted, leading to delays of two to four minutes.
 Moreover, since CEXs are not tightly regulated, another risk that has arisen in informal discussions with crypto-asset investors is that the CEX operators themselves engage in arbitrage activities by leveraging their privileged position and inside information.
 Finally, if exchanges mix their own funds with user funds, this exposes clients to bankruptcy risk.\footnote{ More generally, CEXs are subject to at least three sources of risk: (i) unauthorized access to crypto wallets by hackers (e.g., the cases of Poly Network and Japan-based Liquid \citep{Ryder2022}); (ii) misappropriation of client funds by CEX managers, see e.g., Thodex and BitConnect \citep{ORX2021}; (iii) inefficient security management, for example, in the case where a coin exchange executive, such as Gerry Cotten of QuadrigaCX, unexpectedly dies, leaving the digital vault locked \citep{Mance2019}. }